 See below for contact details.
-In line with council byelaws, if any elected or appointed member of WSASC is absent from three successive board meetings, that member shall (except in cases of illness or for some reason approved by the chair of the board) be deemed to have resigned their membership, and a casual vacancy arise.
+In line with council bylaws, if any elected or appointed member of WMSC is absent from three successive meetings, that member shall (except in cases of illness or for some reason approved by the chair) be deemed to have resigned their membership, and a casual vacancy arises.